Categories

 Moreover, endometriosis in the ovaries, known as ovarian endometrioma or chocolate cysts, can adversely affect ovarian reserve and egg quality.
 Research has shown that IVF with eggs taken from women with endometriosis is more likely to fail than with eggs used from women with other causes of infertility.

 Finally, endometriosis lesions may damage the fallopian tubes to the point that they are no longer about to function.
-When this happens, the egg will be unable to travel to the uterus, or worse may fertilize in the wrong location, leading to an ectopic pregnancy.
+When this happens, the egg will be unable to travel to the uterus, or worse, may fertilize in the wrong location, leading to an ectopic pregnancy.

 How can doctors diagnose unexplained infertility due to silent endometriosis?

-Laparoscopy deep excision surgery followed by histological evaluation of a biopsy sample is the only way to confirm the presence of endometriosis.
+Laparoscopy deep excision surgery, followed by histological evaluation of a biopsy sample, is the only way to confirm the presence of endometriosis.
 The following tools can be used to help facilitate diagnosis.

 • CA-125 (Cancer antigen 125) as a marker for abdominal inflammation.
 This is commonly elevated with endometriomas, aka “chocolate cysts”